QiKatherine/QiKatherine.github.io/content/post/org-reveal-solution-for-math-and-code-highlighting-in-presentation-slide.md

 I add ox-reveal in the package list of spacemacs dotfile, reloading the dotfile but it did not installed.
 The author also mentioned that ox-reveal in MELPA maybe out of date.
 So alternatively, I downloaded the .el file and manually required it.

 There are also two ways of calling reveal.js as described by the readme.
 I am using the second where the source url was put in the config file.
 Notice there seems to be an old url(<http://cdn.jsdelivr.net/reveal.js/3.0.0/>) which does NOT work any more.
-If your exported html file is just an empty page with theme background, check if you are refering to the right url.
+If your exported HTML file is just an empty page with theme background, check if you are refering to the right url.
 The current source and config code is shown below:

 {{< highlight emacs-lisp >}}
 ;; Emacs